rudi77/sdc/project3/writeup.md

     model.add(Dropout(keep_prob))
     model.add(Dense(1))
 ```
 Furthermore, I've splitted the data set into a training and validation set.
-The training set was extended at runtime with further samples using different augmentation methods.
+The training set is extended at runtime with further samples using different augmentation methods.
 The augmentation methods are described in detail below in another section.

 #### 3. Model parameter tuning
-- Optimizere: I used the [adam][adam] optimizer with its default settings.
+- Optimizer: I used the [adam][adam] optimizer with its default settings.
-- Loss functions: mean_squared_error is used as loss function.
+- Loss functions: Mean squared error is used as loss function.
 (Note: In the previous project we had to recognize different traffic signs which is a typical classification problem and therefore softmax can be used whereas this problem deals with the prediction of numerical values and therefore something like mean squared error has to be used.
 - Dropout rate: 0.3 is used for dropout rate.

 #### 4. Appropriate training data